Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 Affiliate disclosure: This post contains affiliate links.
 If you book or buy something through these links, I may earn a small commission at no extra cost to you.
 I only recommend things I genuinely use or believe in.
 Learn more.

-With a background in financial markets and a habit of treating every decision like an optimization problem, you’d think I’d be immune to getting ripped off on exchange rates.
+With a background in statistics and a habit of treating every decision like an optimization problem, you’d think I’d be immune to getting ripped off on exchange rates.
 I wasn’t.
 On my first trip abroad I got hit with a 4% currency conversion fee because I used the wrong card — and only noticed it weeks later, buried in my bank statement.
 That was the last time.
 Here’s the exact three-card setup I’ve used on every trip since — and why most travel advice on this topic gets it wrong.

 This is part of our complete trip planning guide.
 If you’re still sorting flights and hotels, start there.
 But once you’re booked, the right travel money card setup is one of the highest-ROI things you can do before you leave.